awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.SQLServer.md

-# Creating a Microsoft SQL Server DB Instance and Connecting to a DB Instance<a name="CHAP_GettingStarted.CreatingConnecting.SQLServer"></a>
+# Creating a Microsoft SQL Server DB instance and connecting to a DB instance<a name="CHAP_GettingStarted.CreatingConnecting.SQLServer"></a>

 The basic building block of Amazon RDS is the DB instance\.
 Your Amazon RDS DB instance is similar to your on\-premises Microsoft SQL Server\.
 After you create your SQL Server DB instance, you can add one or more custom databases to it\.